The best way to clean slate patios

 Efflorescence is just a powdery residue left on the surface as moisture evaporates which leaves a salt behind.
 It can be washed away with water, but stubborn marks may require a cleaner.

 Efflorescence can occur on new or older patios and is not usually serious.
-Salting can occur over days, weeks, or months but usually, it runs its course and does not return.
+Salting can occur over days, weeks, or months but usually, it runs its course and (once cleaned) it does not return.

 In conclusion

-When cleaning work has been carried out you should wait at least 24-48 hours before any sealing work is planned.
-Once a slate patio has been washed down with water, cleaning solutions applied, rinsed off and probably pressure washed the slate may take some time to dry – possibly 48 hours!
+When cleaning work has been carried out you should wait at least 24-48 hours before any sealing work is planned (ideally longer).
+Once a slate patio has been washed down with water, cleaning solutions applied, rinsed off and probably pressure washed the slate may take some time to dry – possibly 48 hours or more.

 It is good practice to thoroughly rinse the patio after cleaning solutions have been applied.
 For this reason, you will use a reasonably large amount of water so drying times can be slow.
-Damp patches may be noticeable in the joints, particularly if they are sand and cement up to 24-48 hours after cleaning.
+Damp patches may be noticeable in the joints, particularly if they are sand and cement for a few days after cleaning.

 Further information